By Beverly Brautigam, CPA

 Of course, any decisions regarding title should be made in the context of your full estate plan and with input from your estate attorney.

-1. Of course, if your property is separate property, you probably want to keep it in that persons name and dispose of it by will or trust.2.
-They can also hold title as tenants in common, but this would be very unusual for married couples.
+1. Of course, if your property is separate property, you probably want to keep it in that person’s name and dispose of it by will or trust.

 3. There are other legal distinctions not presented here, including ones regarding bankruptcy law.